Isa-AcTiEw/FED_S10257760_Isaac-Tiew-Xun-Yong_Assg01-/README.md

 - The image for the company's logo on the nav tab was retrieved from [aynlogo.png](https://www.ayntec.com/)

+- The image for the modal tick icon was retrieved from [checkmark.png](https://upload.wikimedia.org/wikipedia/commons/3/3b/Eo_circle_green_checkmark.svg)

 #### Product
 - The product image for Loki Max on the product page was retrieved from [loki-max01.jpg](https://www.ayntec.com/products/loki-max-preorder)